masteringmodernpayments/book/pci.md

 ### Running Security Scanners on Deploy

-I usually create a task named `check` which runs tests, Brakeman, and Rails Best Practices all at the same time:
+I have found it helpful to create task named `check` which runs tests, Brakeman, and Rails Best Practices all at the same time:

 ```ruby
 task :check do